 Subsurface science: Interactions between the regolith, biota, and biogeochemistry.
 Nutrient hotspots in soil, and a high degree of heterogeneity, were found for all nutrients and at all spatial scales studied.
-Hot-spot locations did not persist at any place from one year to the next, and were not correlated with preferential water flow, nor consistently with microbial biomass.
+Hot-spot locations did not persist at any place from one year to the next, and were not correlated with preferential water flow.
+Microbial biomass did not consistently covary with the occurrence of hotspots.
 We hypothesized that high concentrations of nutrients in O-horizon solutions (stemming in part from a lack of plant root uptake), coupled with preferential flow of nutrients into the mineral soil was the primary mechanism creating hotspots.
 However, this hypothesis was not supported by manipulations of hydrologic flowpaths using barriers.
 Snowmelt frequently had higher nutrient concentrations than runoff below the O horizon.
 These results suggest the potential importance of atmospheric inputs of nutrients, and the potential contribution of differences in snowpack depth or nutrient concentrations in creating hotspots.

-(8000 characters) Key outcomes or Other achievements:
+Key outcomes or Other achievements:

 From the outset the Southern Sierra CZO was planned as a resource for the critical-zone research community, and our team has actively engaged others in using this resource.
-Three levels of users are represented at the Southern Sierra CZO: the core CZO team, research collaborators, and cooperators.
+Three levels of users are represented at the Southern Sierra CZO: the core CZO team, research collaborators and cooperators.
 Our core team represents 7 universities plus the USFS.
-Over 20 research groups are collaborators; these groups are not formally part of the Southern Sierra CZO grant but work with the core team using largely other resources and are an important part of the CZO.
+Over 20 research groups are collaborators; these groups are not formally part of the Southern Sierra CZO grant but work with the core team using largely other resources and are an important part of the SSCZO.
 In addition, several additional cooperators use Southern Sierra CZO data, collect samples at the Southern Sierra CZO or make use of other CZO resources in their own work.
-There is both a wide range of disciplinary focus and time scales represented in these investigations, from the response of the seasonal water cycle to perturbations, to the formation of soils to the weathering of the Sierra Nevada.
-There is also a high degree of integration between investigators.
-The main institutions with faculty/students/post-docs doing research focused at the CZO include: UC Merced, UC.
-Davis, UC Berkeley, UC Santa Barbara, UC Irvine, UCLA, U. Nevada Reno, U. Colorado, U. Wyoming.